 Other Financial Assistance

-The Federal Reserve established the Main Street Lending Program to assist small and mid-sized businesses impacted by the pandemic.
-This $75 million dollar lending program will operate through three lending facilities: the Main Street New Loan Facility (MSNLF), the Main Street Priority Loan Facility (MSPLF), and the Main Street Expanded Loan Facility (MSELF).
-Business may be eligible for the program if the business has 15,000 employees or fewer, or the business had 2019 revenues of $5 billion or less.
+To assist small and mid-sized businesses and nonprofits impacted by the pandemic, the Federal Reserve established the Main Street Lending Program.
+This $75 million dollar lending program will operate through five lending facilities: the Main Street New Loan Facility (MSNLF), the Main Street Priority Loan Facility (MSPLF), the Main Street Expanded Loan Facility (MSELF), the Nonprofit Organization New Loan Facility (NONLF), and the Nonprofit Organization Expanded Loan Facility (NOELF).
+Business and nonprofits may be eligible for the program if the business has 15,000 employees or fewer, or the business had 2019 revenues of $5 billion or less.
 The program offers loans from $250,000 to $300 million with a 5 year maturity.
 Small and medium sized businesses interested in participating in the loan program can find additional information on how to apply and which forms are needed here.

 Tax Relief for Businesses